 - 18. Swing the cable retention bracket toward the chassis and push the bracket fastener (B) into the chassis opening to secure the bracket. - 19.
 If you are working on a rack-mounted system unit, ensure that the system cables are routed through the cable-management arm correctly. - 20.
 If you are installing the adapter as part of another procedure, return to that procedure now.
 If your service actions are complete, continue with the following steps: - a.
 Reconnect the power source. - b.
-Start the system, as described in Starting the system or logical partition. - c.
+Close the rear rack door. - c.
+Start the system.
+For instructions, see "Starting the system or logical partition" on page 23. - d.
 Verify the installed part: - If you installed the part for any other reason, verify the installed part.
-For instructions, see Verifying the installed part.
+For instructions, see "Verifying the installed part" on page 35.